 Resource Mods: You should just reinstall the mod completely, then install again by using the new files.

-Script Mods: You should take note of the changelog or other comments the author mention in updating the mod.
+Script Mods: You should take note of the changelog or other comments the author mentions in updating the mod.
 Usually, it is only required to just replace the .asi/.dll/.cs, but sometimes the configuration files also need replacement.

 For Updating The Game: